curl/everything-curl/cmdline/variables.md

 option name is prefixed with `--expand-`.
 This makes the content of the variable `varName` get inserted.

-If you reference a name that does not exist as a variable, a blank string will be inserted.
+If you reference a name that does not exist as a variable, a blank string is inserted.

 Insert `{{` verbatim in the string by escaping it with a backslash: